He was 87 and according to media reports suffered from pancreatic cancer. He had retired from the company, but remained chairman.

 After retiring from the company, his successor and family member decided to add several stores and take on a heavy debt load at the onset of the financial crisis of 2008 and 2009.

 Boscov led an uphill fight to refinance the company and keep it under family control while closing some stores and allowing the retailer to quickly emerge from bankruptcy court.
 He also returned as CEO.

-The effort succeeded and the privately held company has indicated that sales have been rising every year as a modest expansion continues.
+The effort succeeded and the privately held company reported that sales increased every year.

 In recent years, the company has gradually added stores, despite difficult conditions in the department store business that have led to much larger rivals, like Macy’s shedding locations, while most family department stores have vanished.

-A few years ago, the company returned to White Marsh Mall, down Interstate 95 from northern Delaware and reopened a store it had shuttered after the overly ambitious expansion.
+A few years ago, Boscov’s returned to White Marsh Mall, an hour’s down Interstate 95 from Delaware and reopened a store it had shuttered after the overly ambitious expansion.
 The company recently announced other locations, despite news of closings at other chains.